laurheth/pumpkin-oubliette/README.md

 The Pumpkin Oubliette is an attempt to meld a roguelike with a text based adventure game.
 The game world and its denizens are generated in a roguelike manner, but play is controlled by choosing text options, like "move north" or "Pet Sally the cat".
 The results will strike fear into your bones!
 And, I hope, be accessible to assistive technology.

 You can play a [live release of the game](https://laurheth.itch.io/the-pumpkin-oubliette) on Itch.
-A single successful run should be under 30 minutes.
+A single successful run should be around 30 minutes.

 ## Features